strexx/close-the-door/README.md

   }
 ```

-In the void loop i read the sensor pin and I fist get the data and then Post the sensor value.
-In the GET i check every value of the JOSN object.
+In the void loop, i read the sensor pin and I fist get the data and then Post the sensor value.
+In the GET, I check every value of the JOSN object.

 ```arduino
    if (strcmp(json_parsed["greenLed"], "true") == 0) {